rdp/open-source-how-to-popularize-your-project/README.md

 on 2017 '[how do you promote advertise evangelize your open source project](so-95710)' question on Stackoverflow is deleted.

+# Contributing

+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 # Links

 See also: